lainkm/blo/README.md

 TODO
 ----

-publish article without a script or login-system use environment variables(like add .env file) to protect these articles.
+publish article without a script or user login haddling. use environment variables(like add .env file) to protect these articles.